Charles Hayden (banker): Career

 In 1892, Hayden joined with fellow Clark, Ward, & Co. clerk Galen L. Stone to open Hayden, Stone & Co.
 Hayden gained a reputation for quick decisions and mastery of the brokerage business.
 Foreseeing the needs of electrification, Hayden made his fortune by investing in copper mining.
 The new investment firm prospered, expanding from its Boston base to open a New York City branch in 1906.

 In addition to his brokerage firm, Hayden was involved in other business operations.
 During his lifetime he was appointed director to 89 companies, and held 58 directorships at the time of his death.
+He developed the Utah, Chino, Ray, and Nevada Consolidated copper companies, and was instrumental in their later merger into the Kennecott Copper Company.
+He was chairman of the International Nickel Company and the Hotel Waldorf-Astoria Corporation, amongst others.

 Philanthropy

 Hayden was involved with philanthropy most of his life.
 During the First World War, he donated US$100,000 per year to the American Red Cross.
 He later became interested in helping youth and in 1926 was revealed to have anonymously donated US$100,000 to establish an uptown New York City branch of the Boys Club.
 This was followed in 1933 when, at the request of President Franklin D. Roosevelt, Hayden chaired the Boy Scout Maintenance Fund for the Boy Scouts of America.

 In addition to youth, Hayden routinely donated to aid the poor.
 In 1934, he donated US$150,000 to New York's American Museum of Natural History for creation of a planetarium which was named after him.
 This was followed the next year when he headed a committee which raised $9,440,000 to save New York's charitable hospitals.
+He was also a member of the corporation of the Massachusetts Institute of Technology.

+Noted contributions bearing his name include the Hayden Planetarium in New York, the Charles Hayden Planetarium at Boston's Museum of Science, and the Charles Hayden Foundation.